 Amstaffs come in many different colors.
 They include red, blue, brown, gray, black and white, and brindle.
 What you will not find is an all-white American Staffordshire Terrier.
 Their coats should be short, stiff, and shiny.

 American Staffordshire Terriers have very large, broad heads.
 With their medium-length muzzle and powerful jaws with very pronounced cheek muscles, they will be able to chew through almost anything that you give them.

 SIMILAR ARTICLE: English Bulldog Breed Profile

-They have strong muscled necks.
-This is a must have to keep their large, broad heads up.
+They have strongly muscled necks.
+This is a must-have to keep their large, broad heads up.
 Their necks are slightly arched and go from the back of their head down to their shoulders and into their broad and deep chest.

 Their forelegs should be wide-set and straight to accommodate their wide, broad chests.
 Their body should taper down once passed their rib cages.
 Their hind legs are straight and should not turn in or out, but remain straight.

 American Staffordshire Terriers are medium-energy dogs.
 They require consistent daily energy and as long as they can get this, they can live almost anywhere.
 They require an experienced and confident owner.
 If you are not able to be the dominant member of the house, then this dog is not for you.

 They make great companions when in the city, as long as when you go out for your walks they are on a leash.
 It is not suggested, and strongly discouraged, to take your Amstaff anywhere off-leash or to a dog park.
 This will keep your pet and others safe.